funRiceGenes/funRiceGenes.github.io/_posts/OS/H/2015-01-20-OsHKT1;5~SKC1~OsHKT8.md

     + Salt tolerance QTL analysis of rice has revealed that the SKC1 locus, which is involved in a higher K(+) /Na(+) ratio in shoots, corresponds to the OsHKT1;5 gene encoding a Na(+) -selective transporter
     + However, physiological roles of OsHKT1;5 in rice exposed to salt stress remain elusive and no OsHKT1;5 gene disruption mutants have been characterized to date
     + Salt stress-induced increases in the OsHKT1;5 transcript was observed in roots and basal stems including basal nodes
+    + We also report the development and validation of a new Cleavage Amplified Polymorphic Sequence (CAPS) marker (OsHKT1;5V395) that targets a codon in the sodium transporter gene OsHKT1;5 (Saltol/SKC1 locus) that is associated with sodium transport rates in the above rice landraces
+    + Analysis of genetic diversity and population structure using SSR markers and validation of a Cleavage Amplified Polymorphic Sequences (CAPS) marker involving the sodium transporter OsHKT1;5 in saline tolerant rice (Oryza sativa L.) landraces.

 * **Connection**
     + __OsHKT1;5~SKC1~OsHKT8__, __OsNHA1~OsSOS1__, [Effects of salt stress on ion balance and nitrogen metabolism of old and young leaves in rice Oryza sativa L.](http://www.ncbi.nlm.nih.gov/pubmed?term=Effects of salt stress on ion balance and nitrogen metabolism of old and young leaves in rice Oryza sativa L.%5BTitle%5D), In addition, lower expression of OsHKT1;5 and OsSOS1 in old leaves may decrease frequency of retrieving Na+ from old leaf cells